fahimabrar/Predicting_baseball_player-s_salary/README.md

 #### This project is a University Coursework

-- The data is baseball players [here](https://raw.githubusercontent.com/mjshepperd/CS5702-Data/master/CS5801_data.rda)
+- The data of baseball players [here](https://raw.githubusercontent.com/mjshepperd/CS5702-Data/master/CS5801_data.rda)
 - The project has following subsection:
 - - Data quality analysis
 - - Data Cleaning